 Boudoir with a Fine Art Approach

-The artistic expression of sensuality is the key to an excellent boudoir picture that makes use of implied nudity.
+The artistic expression of sensuality is the key to an excellent boudoir picture that uses implied nudity.

-An excellent boudoir photograph will engage the imagination and the senses while at the same time, it would strike you as undoubtedly tasteful.
+An excellent boudoir photograph will engage the imagination and the senses.
+At the same time, it would strike you as undoubtedly tasteful.